DBSAdvancedWeb/ECommerceApp/docs/webapi/4_paging_data.md

 ## Getting Started

 1. Let's start by importing some data - choose the script that works for you based on your database!
-2. You will need to the data file, it is too big to put on Github
+2. You will need to the data file, it is too big to put on Github but it can be located [here]()
 3. Step into the data folder and run the script by running:
 ```shell
 python import-data-mssql.py